 Why do people take xanthan gum?

 Research on the health effects of xanthan gum is limited.
-People use xanthan gum for different purposes, including to try to treat or manage these conditions:
+It is commonly used as a food additive with few side effects although bloating and gas has been noted.
+People use xanthan gum for different purposes, including to try to treat or manage constipationanddiabetes but more studies are needed to confirm the efficacy.

-Celiac disease.
-People with this problem must avoid a protein called gluten.
+People withceliac diseasemust avoid a protein called gluten.
 This protein is found in many grains, including wheat, barley, and rye, making it a common ingredient in baked goods and pasta.
 Gluten makes dough stretchy and it helps create the airy texture of baked goods.
 When baking, some people who avoid gluten mix xanthan gum with gluten-free flour to achieve the same effects.

 Can you get xanthan gum naturally from foods?